Why Should You Care?

 - The length of the Amazon River is equivalent to the distance between New York City to Rome.

-- The Amazon River flows from East to West and begins in the high Andes, at an elevation of 5,598 m.
+- The Amazon River flows from west to east and begins in the high Andes, at an elevation of 5,598 m.

 - The Amazon river delivers approximately 55 million gallons of water onto the Atlantic Ocean every second.